Citrix Systems: Rise in popularity

 Citrix had its initial public offering in December 1995.
-The company's share price doubled from $15 to $30.
+On its first day of trading, the company's share price doubled from $15 to $30.
 During the mid-1990s, Citrix became the leader of its growing industry with very few competitors, and the company's revenues doubled year over year between 1995 and 1999.

-Following weeks of discussions, Iacobucci was able to persuade Microsoft to agree to license Citrix technology for Windows NT Server 4.0, which resulted in Windows Terminal Server Edition in 1998.
+After weeks of discussion, Iacobucci persuaded Microsoft to license Citrix technology for Windows NT Server 4.0, resulting in Windows Terminal Server Edition in 1998.
 This agreement allowed Citrix to keep its position in the marketplace and be NT 4.0 compatible.
-Citrix also earned $75 million through the agreement, along with a royalty arrangement that was valued at approximately $100 million.
+Citrix also earned $75 million and a royalty arrangement valued at approximately $100 million.

 Citrix released MetaFrame 1.0 in conjunction with Terminal Server Edition.
-Due to weaknesses in Microsoft's Remote Desktop Protocol (RDP), Terminal Server Edition worked best using the ICA protocol developed by Citrix and found in MetaFrame.
-This meant that Citrix technology was purchased and installed on most machines running Terminal Server Edition.
+Due to weaknesses in Microsoft's Remote Desktop Protocol (RDP), Terminal Server Edition worked best with Citrix's ICA protocol which MetaFrame used.
+This meant that Citrix technology was purchased and installed on most machines that ran Terminal Server Edition.

 In 1997, the company opened a new headquarters in Fort Lauderdale, Florida.
-It also opened offices in Sydney, London and Paris that same year.
+It also opened offices in Sydney, London, and Paris that same year.

 In 1998, Mark Templeton became the CEO of Citrix after serving as vice president of marketing.
-Also in 1998, it licensed its ICA protocol to IBM and Key Tronics.
-Citrix licensed its ICA protocol to Motorola for use in digital wireless handsets in 1999.
+That year, Citrix also licensed its ICA protocol to IBM and Key Tronics.
+In 1999, Citrix licensed its ICA protocol to Motorola for use in digital wireless handsets.

-During 1999, the thin-client model Citrix used, became a software trend and the company's customers increased to 15 million.
+During 1999, Citrix's thin-client model became a software trend, and the company's customers increased to 15 million.
 Major clients included Sears, AT&T, and Chevron.
-A sudden drop in stocks in 2000 led to Iacobucci leaving the company and CEO Mark Templeton being demoted to president and senior executive officer.
+In 2000, the burst of the dot-com bubble led to Iacobucci leaving the company and CEO Mark Templeton being demoted to the president and senior executive officer.
 Templeton was later reinstated in 2001.